 - 13. Establish a Regional Waste Monitoring System (in conjunction with J-PRISM II) and the regional ACP-MEA III and Inform projects. - 14.
-Assist SPREP Members to monitor the health of receiving environments for input of information into the Regional Waste Monitoring System to enable informed decision-making measures that protect human health and reduce environmental damage. - 15.
-Convene a 2023 Clean Pacific Roundtable meeting to monitor and assess progress towards the Cleaner Pacific 2025 and implementation plan 2021-2025.
+Assist SPREP Members to monitor the health of receiving environments for input of information into the Regional Waste Monitoring System to enable informed decisionmaking measures that protect human health and reduce environmental damage.